Liberty Medical: Advertising

-Liberty Medical television commercials air frequently during the CBS TV Show The Price is Right and other daytime TV programs in the United States.
+Liberty Medical television commercials air frequently during the CBS TV show The Price Is Right and other daytime TV programs in the United States.
 They have featured veteran character actor Wilford Brimley, who had been the spokesman since 1999 (and a diabetic since 1979).
-He was famously known for the slogan "Call Liberty, they can help you live a better life", as well as telling diabetics to "check your blood sugar, and check it often"..
+Wilford Brimley was famously known for the slogan "Call Liberty, they can help you live a better life", as well as telling diabetics to "check your blood sugar, and check it often".
 Other celebrity diabetics who have done at least one commercial for the company include Nell Carter, Phylicia Rashad, and Delta Burke.

 In popular culture

 Liberty Medical TV commercials have been parodied on Family Guy and Saturday Night Live.
 Since those parodies, YouTube users have created "mash-ups" of Liberty TV commercials featuring Wilford Brimley, garnering hundreds of thousands of views and creating an internet meme.
-Internet users have also posted pictures captioned "Diabeetus" in reference to Brimley's pronunciation of diabetes.
+Internet users have also posted pictures captioned "Diabeetus" in reference to Brimley's pronunciation of "diabetes".